Here is a portfolio of some of our previous projects.

-Access2Arts latest project SND CLSH is all about assistive music technology and visual arts.
+SND CLSH was all about assistive music technology and visual arts.

 Curious to try something new?

-Discover arts, culture, recreation, leisure and sport and other unique experiences through 30 X 30.
+It was free and accessible.
+Deaf and disabled people brought friends, lovers and family to discover arts, culture, recreation, leisure and sport and other unique experiences through the 30 X 30 experience.

 Access2Arts partnered with the Australian Network for Art & Technology (ANAT), Unlimited (UK) and Watershed (UK), in Unfixed, a research residency investigating the determination of bodies as ‘ disabled’ or ‘ abled’.